The 11 best budget gravel bikes for bikepacking

 What is a Gravel Bike?

-In between the frenzy and performance-driven worlds of road cycling and cyclocross, sits the more leisurely and versatile category of the gravel bikes.
+In between the frenzy and performance-driven worlds of road cycling and cyclocross, sits the more leisurely and versatile category of gravel bikes.

-Disc brakes, fatter tires, eyelets and mounting points which you won’t find on a road bike make most gravel bicycles ideal machines for the increasingly trendy discipline of bikepacking.
+Disc brakes, fatter tires, eyelets, and mounting points which you won’t find on a road bike make most gravel bicycles ideal machines for the increasingly trendy discipline of bikepacking.

 The geometry is more relaxed compared to a race bike.
 The head tube is often taller and the head angle is slicker for more relaxed steering (less twitchy than a racing bike, less responsive on technical off-road sections than a cyclocross), somehow similar to that of an aggressive touring bike, a world from which gravel designers drew a lot of inspiration.

-Another characteristic of many gravel bikes is the longer wheelbase, to make them more stable both on asphalt and dirt, to provide extra comfort over long distances, and to handle medium-heavy loads for multi-day bikepacking trips.
+Another characteristic of many gravel bikes is the longer wheelbase, to makes them more stable both on asphalt and dirt, to provide extra comfort over long distances, and to handle medium-heavy loads for multi-day bikepacking trips.

-The bottom bracket will usually be a little lower than a cyclo-cross bike, most have drop-bars but flat bars and alternative handlebars like Jones Loop H are becoming a common sight on gravels, giving more space for MTB computers, phone mounts, or GPS navigators.
+The bottom bracket will usually be a little lower than a cyclo-cross bike, most have drop bars but flat bars and alternative handlebars like Jones Loop H are becoming a common sight on gravels, giving more space for MTB computers, phone mounts, or GPS navigators.

 A sloping top tube offers more stand-over height, which is useful in a get-off, while taller head tubes than what you’d expect to see on a ‘cross’ or race bike allow for greater comfort in a more upright rider position.

-The gearing is also pretty unique, while cyclocross requires a narrower gear range (short circuit can’t have big long climbs), gravel riding is done on more varied terrain: steep mountains, flat and smooth tarmac, farm roads, single track… this calls for a much wider choice of gear.
+The gearing is also pretty unique, while cyclocross requires a narrower gear range (short circuits can’t have big long climbs), gravel riding is done on more varied terrain: steep mountains, flat and smooth tarmac, farm roads, single track… this calls for a much wider choice of gear.
 The choice is usually towards 2×11 or 1×10, often with the bigger sprocket going up to 36 or even 42T.

 Although the initial purpose of gravel bikes is to compete in a cycling discipline called gravel grinding (long races on varied terrain, mostly off the sealed road), their versatility makes them indeed a great solution for multiple cycling pursuits.

-They are suitable for all but the fastest of road riding, while the wider tires and wider-range gearing make off-road trails, gravel and single tracks manageable.
+They are suitable for all but the fastest of road riding, while the wider tires and wider-range gearing make off-road trails, gravel, and single tracks manageable.
 When you buy a gravel you get a commuter, a racer, a tourer, and a cross-country all in one – of course with the due compromises.

 Visit our YouTube channel